Michigan–Michigan State football rivalry: 2021: Undefeated top ten matchup

-The October 30, 2021 matchup saw both schools ranked in the top 10 for the first time since 1964.
+The October 30, 2021, matchup saw both schools ranked in the top 10 for the first time since 1964.
 Michigan was ranked at No. 6 in both the AP and Coaches poll, while Michigan State was ranked at No. 8 in the AP and No. 7 in the Coaches poll.
 This game was also unique in that both schools were 7–0 or better for the first time in history.
-After being down by a score of 23-14 at halftime, the Spartans outscored Michigan 23-10 in the second half to pull out the 37-33 victory.
+After being down by a score of 30–14 in the third quarter, the Spartans outscored Michigan 23–3 to finish the game and pull out the 37-33 victory.
 Michigan State running back Kenneth Walker III ran for 197 yards and 5 touchdowns, becoming the player with the most rushing touchdowns in a single game against the Wolverines.
 The win also marked an MSU record with Mel Tucker becoming the first head coach to beat the Wolverines twice in his first two seasons.

-2022: Melee in the tunnel
+2022: Assault in the tunnel

-After a Michigan victory, an incident broke out in the Michigan Stadium tunnel.
-Michigan defensive backs Gemon Green and JaDen McBurrows entered the tunnel, taunting the Michigan State players exiting the field.
-Several Michigan State players allegedly struck Green and McBurrows.
+After a Michigan victory, Michigan defensive backs Gemon Green and Ja’Den McBurrows entered the Michigan Stadium tunnel alongside the MSU team and were assaulted by several Michigan State players.
 Chris Solari of the Detroit Free Press reported that he saw Michigan State players punching, shoving and kicking McBurrows.
 McBurrows reportedly sustained a nose injury.
-Green was struck by a helmet swung by a Michigan State player and reportedly sustained a concussion and facial cuts, yet still played in the next week’s game at Rutgers.
-Michigan State suspended eight players.
-On November 23, criminal charges were filed against seven of the suspended players, the majority of which were later dropped.
-On November 28, the Big Ten imposed a $100,000 fine against Michigan State and suspended Khary Crump for the first eight games of the 2023 season.
+A Michigan State player swung his helmet and struck Green, who sustained a concussion and facial cuts.
+Green dressed the following week for the Rutgers game but did not play.
+Michigan State suspended eight players following the incident.
+The Big Ten fined Michigan State $100,000 and additionally suspended Crump for the first eight games of the 2023 season.
+The Big Ten also reprimanded the University of Michigan for failing to “provide adequate protection for personnel of both home and visiting teams when entering and leaving playing arenas,” per conference policy.
+On November 23, criminal charges were filed against seven Michigan State players.
+Khary Crump was charged with felonious assault and eventually sentenced to probation; the other six entered a pre-plea diversion program for defendants accused of misdemeanors.

+2023: Scouting scandal, shutout in Spartan Stadium

+Ahead of the 2023 game, the Big Ten warned Michigan State that it had "credible evidence" of successful sign-stealing by Michigan.
+After it was announced that Michigan was under investigation for in-person scouting of opponents in violation of an NCAA rule, Michigan suspended a staff member, who had purchased tickets for more than 30 games at 11 Big Ten schools.
+Michigan State adjusted its signal calling on the field during the game.
+Michigan shut out Michigan State, 49–0, the largest margin of victory in the rivalry in more than 75 years, dating to Michigan's 55–0 victory in 1947.
+This was also the largest defeat of Michigan State in East Lansing.